david-rivero/david-rivero/README.md

 Sr. Frontend Developer based in Portugal 💻🇵🇹

 ### About Me
-Sr. Frontend Developer based in Portugal, with 9 years of experience in the industry, working with technologies like React, Angular, Typescript and E2E / unit testing in Frontend, and Python and Node.js in the Backend side.

-I worked for several companies and customers in Uruguay, and, in the last years, I decided to move to Europe to continue my professional growth in Software Engineering.
+Experienced Frontend Developer based in Portugal, focused on technologies like React, Typescript, Node.js, MongoDB, and Angular.
+Since 2015, I have been working for companies and startups located in Uruguay, USA and Europe, focused in industries like Travel, EdTech, Fintech, etc. My goal is to lead the product development process from the Frontend perspective.

 ### My stack
 <a href="https://react.dev/" target="_blank">